 - 4. That the Executive Officer of this Commission is authorized and directed to mail copies of this resolution in the manner provided by law. - 5.
 That Formation of the Estrella-El Pomar-Creston Water District is hereby conditionally approved. - 6.
-Pursuant to §57144 and §56898 of the Government Code, the Executive Officer will prepare for the Commission's review an Impartial Analysis of the proposed District formation; after the Commission has approved or modified the Impartial Analysis, it shall direct the Executive Officer to submit it to the elections official no later than the last day for submission of ballot arguments. - 7.
-The regular County assessment roll will be used.
+Pursuant to §57144 and §56898 of the Government Code, the Executive Officer will prepare for the Commission's review an Impartial Analysis of the proposed District formation; after the Commission has approved or modified the Impartial Analysis, it shall direct the Executive Officer to submit it to the elections official no later than the last day for submission of ballot arguments.

+7. The regular County assessment roll will be used.

-Upon a motion by \\\\\\, seconded by \\\\\\to find the formation categorically exempt from CEQA pursuant to CEQA Guidelines Section 15378(b)(4) and a General Rule Exemption and on the following roll call vote and to form the Estrella-El Pomar-Creston Water District subject to the above-listed terms and conditions.
+to find the formation Upon a motion by , seconded by categorically exempt from CEQA pursuant to CEQA Guidelines Section 15378(b)(4) and a General Rule Exemption and on the following roll call vote and to form the Estrella-El Pomar-Creston Water District subject to the above-listed terms and conditions.
+AYES: NAYS: ABSTAINING: Marshal Ochylski, Chair Date Local Agency Formation Commission ATTEST: David Church Date LAFCO Executive Officer APPROVED AS TO FORM AND LEGAL EFFECT:

-AYES:

-NAYS:

-ABSTAINING:

-Marshal Ochylski, Chair Date Local Agency Formation Commission

-David Church LAFCO Executive Officer Date